-Caching with Azure Front Door Service
+Caching with Azure Front Door

 The following document specifies behavior for Front Door with routing rules that have enabled caching.
+Front Door is a modern Content Delivery Network (CDN) and so along with dynamic site acceleration and load balancing, it also supports caching behaviors just like any other CDN.

 Delivery of large files

-Azure Front Door Service delivers large files without a cap on file size.
+Azure Front Door delivers large files without a cap on file size.
 Front Door uses a technique called object chunking.
 When a large file is requested, Front Door retrieves smaller pieces of the file from the backend.
 After receiving a full or byte-range file request, a Front Door environment requests the file from the backend in chunks of 8 MB.

 After the chunk arrives at the Front Door environment, it is cached and immediately served to the user.
 Front Door then pre-fetches the next chunk in parallel.
 This pre-fetch ensures that the content stays one chunk ahead of the user, which reduces latency.
 This process continues until the entire file is downloaded (if requested), all byte ranges are available (if requested), or the client terminates the connection.